-Amish Friendship Bread sliced on a cutting board
+Amish Friendship Bread Ingredients

 TOPPING.
 Mix sugar and cinnamon in a small bowl and set aside.

 MIX + DIVIDE.
-In another bowl, or in a stand mixer, cream together butter, sugar, and eggs and then add the buttermilk, flour, and baking soda.
+In another bowl or in a stand mixer, cream together butter, sugar, and eggs, and then add the buttermilk, flour, and baking soda.
 Divide 1/2 of the batter into two greased loaf pans (in other words, 1/4 of the mix in each pan).
 (I used two 5″ x 9″ metal loaf pans that are 3″ deep.)

 LAYER.
 Sprinkle some of the cinnamon sugar mixture on top of the batter in each pan, reserving about 1/4 to sprinkle on the tops.
-Evenly add remaining batter to your two pans, and then sprinkle on the rest of your cinnamon topping.
+Evenly add the remaining batter to your two pans, and then sprinkle on the rest of your cinnamon topping.

 BAKE.
 Bake at 350° for 45-50 minutes or until baked through.
 Cool for 20 minutes before removing from the pan.
 Enjoy!

-TIP: Altitude, weather, oven and even the type of pan can all affect the bake time.
+TIP: Altitude, weather, oven, and even the type of pan can all affect the bake time.
 If you find that your bread is taking longer to cook in the middle, use a piece of tin foil to tent over the top to keep the crust from getting too dark and crisp.

-4.98 from 80 votes
+4.98 from 86 votes

 Amish Friendship Bread Recipe

-Soft & fluffy Amish friendship bread is covered in an irresistible cinnamon sugar mixture.
+Soft, buttery Amish friendship bread is covered in an irresistible cinnamon sugar mixture.
 Make this without a starter using buttermilk!

 Servings: 2 loaves